 We read in 2 Thessalonians 1:11, “We are constantly praying for you for this: that our God will make you worthy of his calling and accomplish every good desire and faithful work by his power” (CEB).
 We too pray for God to give us the wisdom and strength needed to fulfill the desires he has put within us for a world that is free from the violence of mass killings.

 As United Methodists, this means getting involved in issues of gun violence and working to prevent these events.

 Note: This story originally appeared October 2, 2015 following the shooting at Umpqua Community College in Oregon.
-The latest update was on June 12, 2016 after a mass shooting in Orlando, Florida.
+The latest update was on September 27, 2016.